 To establish a Trust, a Trust Deed must be drawn up.
 A Trust Deed specifies your wishes, lists grantor, beneficiaries and Trustees to manage the assets.
 It also describes what the Trustee or Trustees may and may not do.

 The Trust document may also name a protector who while having no responsibility for the day to day running of the Trust, can have the power to veto other Trustees decisions along with the ability to dismiss and appoint new Trustees.

-Once the Trust is set up, you may transfer assets to the Trust.
-It should be borne in mind that, in the case of certain assets, such as property, you might incur stamp duty and capital gains liability at the time of transfer.
+As soon as the Trust is set up, you may transfer assets straight away.
+In the case of certain assets, such as property, you may incur stamp duty and capital gains liability at the time of transfer.

-In certain jurisdictions you may be required to register a Trust; this will depend upon local legislation.
-Generally speaking, however, there is no legal responsibility to register.
+In certain jurisdictions, you are required to register a Trust.
+This depends on local legislation.
+Generally speaking, there is no legal responsibility to register.